Augmented Index and Quantum Streaming Algorithms for DYCK(2): Introduction

-We establish the following lower bound on the space complexity of $T$-pass, unidirectional quantum streaming algorithms for the DYCK(2) language, thus solving the question left open by Jain and Nayak~\cite{JainN14}. \begin{theorem} For any $T \geq 1$, any unidirectional $T$-pass quantum streaming algorithm that recognizes length $n$ instances of $\dyck(2)$ with a constant probability of error uses space $\Omega (\sqrt{n}/ T^3)$. \end{theorem} This shows that, possibly up to logarithmic terms and the dependence on the number of passes, quantum streaming algorithms are no more efficient than classical ones for this problem.
-In particular, this provides the first natural example for which classical bidirectional streaming algorithms perform exponentially better than unidirectional quantum streaming algorithms.
+We establish the following lower bound on the space complexity of $T$-pass, unidirectional quantum streaming algorithms for \dyck(2), thus solving the question posed by Jain and Nayak~\cite{JainN14}. \begin{theorem} For any $T \geq 1$, any unidirectional $T$-pass quantum streaming algorithm that recognizes $\dyck(2)$ with a constant probability of error uses space $\Omega (\sqrt{n}/ T^3)$ on length~$n$ instances of the problem. \end{theorem}

+The space bound above holds for a general model for quantum streaming algorithms, one in which the computation is characterized by arbitrary quantum operations.
+In particular, the computation may be non-unitary, and may use ``on-demand'' ancillary qubits in addition to the allowed work space.
+Some earlier work showing strong limitations of bounded space, such as that on quantum finite automata~\cite{ANTV02}, assumed unitary evolution.

+Theorem~\ref{th:infmainlbstream} shows that, possibly up to logarithmic factors and the dependence on the number of passes, quantum streaming algorithms are no more efficient than classical ones for this problem.
+In particular, this provides the first natural example for which classical bi-directional streaming algorithms perform exponentially better than unidirectional quantum streaming algorithms.